 Modification of proteins using olefin metathesis

-- This article is part of the themed collection: In honour of Professor Robert H. Grubbs for his 50-year contributions in metathesis
+Materials Chemistry Frontiers is delighted to present this collection of articles in honour of Professor Robert H. Grubbs for his 50-year contributions in metathesis.

 Professor Robert H. Grubbs, a co-recipient of the Nobel Prize for Chemistry in 2005, ushers in the 50-year anniversary of his independent research in 2019.
 He has made revolutionary contributions to the field of olefin metathesis and his work on catalysis and polymer chemistry has led to a wide range of applications.

 Guest edited by Yan Xia (Stanford University), this themed collection aims to publish recent exciting developments in the synthesis, studies, and applications of organic, polymeric, and organometallic materials from diverse academic researchers who have previously worked or closely interacted with Prof. Grubbs.